-General Fund Expenditures- The proposed budget plan balances service levels with employee pay raises and increased costs of goods.
+General Fund Expenditures- The proposed budget plan balances increased service levels with the reality of recovery from COVID and increased inflation.
 The chart below reflects a general breakdown of costs.
 The largest share of these costs support Public Safety, 45%.
-Public Works accounts for 25% of the General Fund Budget.
-General Government, including health insurance payments and workers compensation payments, accounts for 21% of the budget.
-Administrative Services reflects 4% and Debt/Reserve reflects 6%.
+Public Works accounts for 23% of the General Fund Budget.
+General Government, including health insurance and workers compensation, accounts for 21% of the budget.
+Administrative Services and Debt/Reserve spending both reflect 6%.

-FY 24/25 Expenses Percentage
+FY23/24

-Public Safety \$ 9,767,107 45%
+Public Safety \$ 8,809,539 45%

-Administration \$ 926,724 4%
+Administration \$ 1,153,092 6%

-General Gov't \$ 4,506,907 21%
+General Government \$ 4,112,596 21%

-Dpt.
-Of Public Works \$ 5,383,072 25%
+DPW \$ 4,234,137 23%

-Debt/Reserves \$ 1,170,463 5%
+Debt/Reserves \$ 1,124,909 6%

-Total \$ 21,754,273
+Total \$ 19,434,273

 General Government- General Government Services include City Council, City Manager, Legal Services, Finance, Community Development, Economic Development, Council on the Arts, transfers to the Health and Workers Comp Funds, and funding of reserves.
-These expenditures increased by \$395,000 in FY 24/25.
-Increases are related to health insurance premiums, funding of reserves, and debt payments.
+These expenditures increased by \$480,000 in FY 23/24.
+Increases are related to health insurance, a transfer out for the City Hall Roof, and an increase in contingency budgeting.

 Administrative Services costs consist of Administrative Services, Clerk/Treasurer, Assessment, Personnel, Elections, Information Technology, Vital Statistics, Control of Dogs, Summer Recreation and Youth Services.
-These expenditures decreased by \$226,000.
-Decreases are related to funding IT services and insurance costs that were apportioned out among the Water, Sewer and Mall Funds and the discontinuance of the afterschool youth program at Liberty Center.
+These expenditures decreased by \$87,000.
+Decreases are related to funding IT services and insurance costs that were apportioned out among the Water, Sewer and Mall Funds.